SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-21-adrotator-for-windows-8.markdown

 \*Note by popular request[here’s a sample](http://bit.ly/PsETzK) (pulled from the AdRotator site) showing AdRotator implemented in a [Windows 8 app](http://bit.ly/PsETzK) with AdDuplex, PubCenter and a local House AD.

-As battles go this was certainly one of the strangest.&nbsp; Windows 8 introduces so many different ways of working, some expected and welcome, some not so.
+As battles go this was certainly one of the strangest.
+Windows 8 introduces so many different ways of working, some expected and welcome, some not so.

 One of the biggest unexpected challenges is that libraries and packages can no longer distribute User Controls as part of a separate dll or class library, if it is another project in the same solution that is fine but if you want to distribute a control such as [AdRotator](http://wp7adrotator.codeplex.com/) this presents a bit of a problem.

-It is not that you can’t it is just that Microsoft has packed up the goal posts and sold them to a foreign investor waving goodbye with a polite smile.&nbsp; There is a very good reason for this (in MS eyes), Security, by not allowing you to just expose anything and everything outside of a Class library or DLL they ensure YOU do not accidentally leave THEIR (aka your machine) system open to attack or dreaded buffer overrun, in short they are making you stand up and stand accounted for anything you develop and want to put on to other peoples machines, most (including me) do se this as a good move but it is a learning curve.
+It is not that you can’t it is just that Microsoft has packed up the goal posts and sold them to a foreign investor waving goodbye with a polite smile.
+There is a very good reason for this (in MS eyes), Security, by not allowing you to just expose anything and everything outside of a Class library or DLL they ensure YOU do not accidentally leave THEIR (aka your machine) system open to attack or dreaded buffer overrun, in short they are making you stand up and stand accounted for anything you develop and want to put on to other peoples machines, most (including me) do se this as a good move but it is a learning curve.

 Ok, well you did not come here for a history / future lesson, you came here for our latest release [AdRotator](http://wp7adrotator.codeplex.com/) for Windows 8.